Bizuuu/JS-UI-DOM-Teamwork/documentation.md

 Well, think again!
 They've found a deserted store with nothing but boxes... so they decided to stack them.

 ![alt game screenshot](http://prikachi.com/images/617/8270617P.png "The logic level")

+It's pretty simple actually.
+**Left and right arrow keys** / **A and D** to move the pointer to the **left or right** and **down arrow key** / **S** to drop a box at the current position.
+All you have to do is make sure the box you drop stays on the platform for the entire turn.
+Beware the gravity though... and the slippery surfaces.

 ## GitHub Repository URL
 [Team Rose Water Rickey](https://github.com/RoseWaterRickey)